After making $113 million, NFL star Calvin Johnson is mulling retirement at 30 years old because he's 'in pain'

 In a surprise announcement, Detroit Lions wide receiver Calvin Johnson released a statement Wednesday saying he is mulling retirement.

-Johnson, who has made over $113 million in his nine-year career, is 30 and just had one of his least productive seasons with the Lions.
+Johnson, who has made over $113 million in his nine-year career, is 30 years old and just had one of his least productive seasons with the Lions.

 In his statement, Johnson said, “Like many players at this stage of their career, I am currently evaluating options for my future.”